trustlines-network/mobileapp-scripts/README.md

  - **generateTestAccounts** - this script generates 2 test accounts, a trustline between them and payments between them.
  - **notifications** - sends a firebase cloud message to the specified device token.
+ - **translateCurrency** - Generate currency translations from the provided template in the specified language.
+Use the translateCurrencyTemplate.dist as a starting point for the template file structure.